itsolver/LogonScripts/OptimumMovement/README-method-with-limited-licencing-requirements.txt

 1. The Intune-deployed Win32 app runs `OM-install-logon-script.ps1` in system context:
    - Downloads the main script (`OM-LogonScript.ps1`) to a local path
    - Creates a scheduled task to run the main script at each user logon
-   - Runs the main script immediately
+   - Attempts to run the main script immediately (see note below)

-2. The scheduled task ensures `OM-LogonScript.ps1` runs for all users at logon.
+2. The scheduled task ensures `OM-LogonScript.ps1` runs for all users at subsequent logons.

 3. You can update `OM-LogonScript.ps1` in your repository without needing to redeploy through Intune.